bookingactivities/booking-activities/readme.txt

 = Should I accept payments for bookings? =
-Quite a reccuring question from activities providers.
 Here is a pros and cons analysis:

 **PROS:**